RafaelR4mos/RafaelR4mos/README.md

 <ul>
  <li> 🙋‍♂️ I'm 18 years old </li>
- <li> 🔭 I’m currently studying Web Development and java for FTC </li>
+ <li> 🔭 I’m currently studying Analysis and Systems Development </li>
- <li> 🤖 I'm on Bahtech #16041 robotics team </li>
- <li> 🏉 I'm participating in the FIRST Tech Challenge (FTC) as java programmer </li>
+ <li> 🏉 I have participated on FIRST Tech Challenge (FTC) Brazil tournament as java programmer </li>
- <li> 👨‍🔬 I pretend to apply to Computer Science this year </li>
  <li> 🚩 I live in RS/Brazil </li>
  </ul>

  🗺️ I've discovered the programming world through robotics competition.
-My first robotics competition was OBR (Olimpíada Brasileira de robótica), since then I've participed of many competitions like this.
+My first robotics competition was OBR (Olimpíada Brasileira de robótica), since then I've had participatedd of many competitions like this.

  📘 I've learned a lot about how to work in a team and how to figure things and search by myself, I have no doubts to say that robotics changed my life.